kferr0012/Lexi/README.md

 ## Current Features :
 * Prescription Recommendation
     * As a doctor, I want Lexi to provide a prescription recommendation based on my patient's disease/illness.
+* Definitions
+    * As a doctor, I want Lexi to give me the definition of concepts.

 ## Future Features :
 * Adverse Drug-to-Drug Detection